Schr\"odinger's cat for de Sitter spacetime: UdW detectors in superposition

 is the transition probability of the detector (or fraction of excited detectors within an identically prepared ensemble) conditioned on the measurement of the control system in the asymptotic future.
 The individual contributions take the form

 where we have defined $\chi(\tau) = \eta(\tau) e^{-i\Omega\tau}$, while

-are field correlation (Wightman) functions evaluated with respect to the trajectories $\mathsf{x}_i(\tau), \mathsf{x}_j(\tau')$ \cite{birrell1984quantum}, associated with the $i$-$j$th amplitude of the superposition.
+are field correlation (Wightman) functions pulled back to the trajectories $\mathsf{x}_i(\tau), \mathsf{x}_j'(\tau')$ \cite{birrell1984quantum}, associated with the $i$-$j$th amplitude of the superposition.
 The $i$th trajectory is associated with the $|i\rangle_C$ state of the control system.
 Unlike a detector travelling along a single, classical trajectory, $\mathcal{P}_D$ now features `nonlocal' correlation functions between each respective pair of amplitudes in the superposition, $i \neq j$.